14shivangi/terraform-guide/01-STEP/07 - tfvars.md

 3. **Reusability Across Projects**: One Terraform configuration can work for several use cases — only the values change. .tfvars files allow you to easily switch settings based on the situation.

-5. **Collaboration**: When working in a team, each team member can have their own `.tfvars` file to set values specific to their environment or workflow.
-This avoids conflicts in the codebase when multiple people are working on the same Terraform project.

-## Summary
+5. **Better Team Collaboration**: Each developer can create their own .tfvars file with local settings.
+This prevents conflicts and keeps the main code neat and clean.

 Here's how you typically use `.tfvars` files